wuzhengy/TAU/README.md

         - value: includes recevier(public key), signed and encrypted messages depends on specific application
       * Peers can display peek messages and hope other peers to find it
       * Type of messages
-        - invitation for chatting, phase 1
+        - invitation for chatting, phase 1 ??? what is invitation.
         - tx candidates, phase 1, each account will provide tx candidates through this channel, and pointer to a recent changed address/pk. (n+1 approach is removed)
         - secure p2p message, phase 2
         - transaction pool light update channel, phase 2